Podcast Episode #63: Dizziness, adrenal fatigue, Tourette Syndrome, HCG Diet

-Hello!
+“Hello!
 I have a question for you today about 3 things regarding the paleo diet, but I’ll make each one of them as short as possible!

 Okay, here are my questions:

-1. I want to try paleo because I feel like grains like quinoa is still bothering my stomach.
+1. I want to try paleo because I feel like grains like quinoa are still bothering my stomach.
 I’m worried about getting enough to eat though, because many paleo foods are off limits for me.
 I can’t eat eggs, vegetables like broccoli, cauliflower, peppers, sweet potatoes bother my stomach (beans also hurt it, but that’s okay because paleo doesn’t include those anyways)… and I can’t digest fat.
 Seriously.
 Whenever I eat any type of nut, avocado, coconut, oil, or even tuna (with a small amount of fat– like 1 gram!) my stomach starts getting bubbly and rumbling.
 I usually get stomach pains shortly after and have terrible gas for days.
 I know that fat is very important, and I take flaxseed oil (about 3 grams of fat worth daily) and digestive enzymes (because I have a lipase deficiency) with every meal to help me cope.
 Still no fat.
 Will my fat digestion improve after going Paleo?
 What are some things that I can do to help me digest these foods properly?

-2. My naturopath said that I have candida, which I’m sure you get a lot of questions about.
+Question 2.
+My naturopath said that I have candida, which I’m sure you get a lot of questions about.
 She wants me to go on a basic Atkins diet, which I think would be even tougher for me than paleo because of the high levels of fat.
 Have you heard of anyone having success with candida and a paleo diet?
 Any tips?

-3. My dream would be to one day be able to eat some of the foods that I was allergic to again.
+Third question.
+My dream would be to one day be able to eat some of the foods that I was allergic to again.
 Do you have any inspirational stories of people reversing, or improving their food allergies from going paleo.

-Thanks for taking the time to answer my questions!
+Thanks for taking the time to answer my questions!”

-Backstory: I took antibiotics for my acne for 4 years and severely messed up my stomach.
+A little on Madison’s back-story:”I took antibiotics for my acne for 4 years and severely messed up my stomach.
 Now I’m allergic to wheat, eggs, milk, peanuts, tomato, celery, rye, pork, yeast (in yogurt) and probably something else, but I can’t remember right now!
-Haha.
 I was suffering from severe stomach cramps, pain, bloating, weight gain, fatigue, nausea.
 It all started suddenly last December and after finally finding a naturopath who could help, I’m feeling better.
 I am currently taking probiotics, adrenal caps, magnesium, buffered vitamin c, choline, digest (a digestive enzyme) and allergy drops.
 The only things that I eat that are non-paleo are quinoa flakes, stevia, and brown rice protein powder.

 Exercise wise, I walk a lot and do some toning exercises a few times a week.
 The last time that I tried to run and do heavy-cardio work I actually gained weight and was craving carbs all of the time.
 I gain weight really easily!

 I sleep normally.
-I don’t have a problem with sleeping, but as a college student (aged 18) I could probably go to bed a little earlier!!
+I don’t have a problem with sleeping, but as a college student (aged 18) I could probably go to bed a little earlier!